circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 #### Supported Globbing Patterns

-The following patterns are used to glob files:

 - `*` matches any sequence of characters (excluding path separators)
 - `**` matches any sequence of characters (including path separators)
 - `?` matches any single character (excluding path separators)